Tvalley71/dantherm/README.md

 _\* Some of the entities may not install due to lack of support or installation in the particular unit._

 _&dagger; The entity is disabled by default._

+_&sect; The entity is only available if the corresponding mode trigger is configured._

 _~~Strikethrough~~ is a work in progress, planned for version 0.5.0._